ferxinii/ising-longrange/README.md

 # Ising model with super long-range interactions ⚡️
 This repository includes:
 -  pdf with an **analytic analysis** of the model and an exploration of the **Monte Carlo simulation** results.
--  Python code to run MC simulations of the model (for the case of zero field)
+-  Python code to run MC simulations of the model (for the case of zero field).

 This was initally developed as a project for my Statistical Physics course, but I later revisited the project and improved it.